-CORONAVIRUS LEGAL UPDATE
+UPDATED CORONAVIRUS LEGAL UPDATE

-NYS WORKFORCE REDUCTION ORDER
+UPDATE TO NYS WORKFORCE REDUCTION ORDER

-coronavirus (COVID-19) pandemic, New York State has now made some of those changes mandatory with its workforce reduction order.
-On March 19, 2020, Governor Cuomo updated his prior Executive Order signed on March 18, 2020, directing that all non-essential businesses utilize telecommuting or other work from home procedures and that they reduce the in-person workforce by 75% no later than 8 PM on March 20, 2020.
+While many businesses have already made significant changes to their daily operations in light of the coronavirus (COVID-19) pandemic, New York State has now made additional changes mandatory with the most recent workforce reduction order.
+Today, March 20, 2020, Governor Cuomo updated his prior Executive Orders and has now directed that all non-essential businesses utilize telecommuting or other work from home procedures for 100% of their workforce (increased from yesterday's 75% workforce reduction Order).
+More information about exceptions to this Order can be found on the Empire State Development Corporation's website: https://esd.ny.gov/guidance-executive-order-2026.

 Excluded from the mandatory workforce reduction are those businesses providing "essential services or functions."
 Among the excluded businesses are health care operations, essential infrastructure and manufacturing, including food processing and pharmaceuticals, essential retail including grocery stores and pharmacies, essential services such as trash collection, mail and shipping services, construction, child care, and services needed to ensure the continuing operation of government agencies and to provide for the health, safety and welfare of the public.